 Motorcycles are a popular form of transportation, with the number of registered motorcycles in the United States growing each year.
 With that increase comes a rise in the number of motorcycle accidents.
 In fact, over the last 10 years, the number of motorcyclist fatalities has nearly doubled.
 The National Highway Traffic Safety Administration (NHTSA) reports that in 2004 there were 5,780,870 motorcycles registered in the United States.
 In 2005, 4,553 motorcyclists were killed and 87,000 were injured in motorcycle crashes across the country.
-Injuries can include brain injury, spinal cord injury, loss of limbs, fractures, and other severe problems as a result of motorcycle accidents.
+Serious injuries can include brain injury, spinal cord injury, loss of limbs, fractures, broken bones, and other severe problems as a result of motorcycle accidents.

 In Illinois 157 motorcyclists were killed in 2005, the seventh highest number of fatalities of all the 50 states.
 These 157 fatalities made up for 12 percent of all traffic fatalities in the state.

 In 2004, drivers and passengers of motorcycles were 34 times more likely than car passengers to die in a traffic crash.
 The NHTSA reports that an estimated 132,000 motorcyclists have died since the enactment of the Highway Safety and National Traffic and Motor Vehicle Safety Act of 1966.
 In 2005, half of all motorcycles in fatal crashes collided with another vehicle while another 26 percent of fatal motorcycle crashes were due to colliding with stationary objects.